 After the Government of India passed the mandate in 2012 for an advanced sport training institute to be

-established in Arunachal Pradesh, the journey of the National Institute of Mountaineering and Allied
+established in Arunachal Pradesh, the journey of the National Institute of Mountaineering and Adventure

 Sports (NIMAS) has been a slow and steady one.
 From the confines of official documents to the freedom